 The Spectrum Retreat is a brilliant and thought-provoking puzzle game from the one-man developer Dan Smith Studios.
 Not only is Dan still studying at the University of Leeds, but the prototype for The Spectrum Retreat actually won him a BAFTA YGD back in 2016.
-Imagine waking up with no knowledge of who or where you are, only to find yourself in a beautiful and majestic hotel which is run by android-like beings.
+Imagine waking up with no knowledge of who or where you are, only to find yourself in a beautiful and majestic hotel that is run by android-like beings.
 Now, imagine finding out that things aren’t what they seem and you must slowly recover your memories through various difficulty-increasing puzzles in order to uncover the truth and escape the madness that surrounds you.

 This is the basis for The Spectrum Retreat – can you uncover the truth about yourself or are you willing to live in this human-less world?